cs3org/reva/docs/content/en/docs/changelog/_index.md

 {{< cardpane >}}
 {{< /cardpane >}}

-This section contains the changelog for all Reva releases, with the most recent versions listed first.
+This section contains the changelog for Reva releases v3.0.0 and later, with the most recent versions listed first.